 Winners & Prices.
-2015: Rory McIlroy 7/2; 2014: Stephen Gallacher, 45/1; 2013: Stephen Gallacher, 70/1; 2012: Rafael Cabrera-Bello, 125/1; 2011: Alvaro Quiros, 16/1; 2010: Miguel Angel Jimenez, 66/1.
-For a summary of winners' odds on the European Tour for the past 5 years based on the completed 2015 schedule click here.
+2016: Danny Willett, 40/1; 2015: Rory McIlroy 7/2; 2014: Stephen Gallacher, 45/1; 2013: Stephen Gallacher, 70/1; 2012: Rafael Cabrera-Bello, 125/1; 2011: Alvaro Quiros, 16/1; 2010: Miguel Angel Jimenez, 66/1.
+For a summary of winners' odds on the European Tour for the past 6 years based on the completed 2016 schedule click here.

 Tournament Trends & Key Factors.

-Analysing the final stats of the past 6 winners gives us a little more insight into the requirements for this test:
+Analysing the final stats of the past 7 winners gives us a little more insight into the requirements for this test:

 Similar to Qatar last week, the requirement here tends to be strong GIR numbers coupled with a decent week on the slick Bermuda greens.
-The greens here are slightly different though with Bermuda Tifeagle being this week's strain which is well worth noting.
+The greens here are slightly different though with Bermuda TifEagle being this week's strain which is well worth noting.

-Each of the last 6 winners had recorded at least one top-10 finish in their previous 8 performances so recent form was fairly decent.
-Previous form in the desert is also an important factor - each winner had at least two career top-10 performances to their name in the desert, however perhaps most telling is that each of the last 6 winners had recorded at least a top-20 finish here the year before their victory.
+Each of the last 7 winners had recorded at least one top-10 finish in their previous 8 performances so recent form was fairly decent.
+Previous form in the desert is also an important factor - each winner had at least two career top-10 performances to their name in the desert, however perhaps most telling is that each of the last 7 winners had recorded at least a top-20 finish here the year before their victory.
 That trend halts with McIlroy's win here in 2009 (previous event form of MC/52/MC), however prior to that Woods (08), Stenson (07) and Els (05) also had a top-20 finish or better the year before.
 Woods in 2006 hadn't played 12 months earlier, however he'd finished 5th on his previous start in 2004.